 - 1. A student who elects to withdraw from a year course within the first 30 calendar days of the school year is to be removed from the class roster.
 No record of this withdrawal shall appear on the student's permanent transcript. - 2.
 A student who elects to withdraw from a year course any time after the first 30 calendar days of the school year is to be removed from the class roster.
 A record of withdraw passing (WP) or withdraw failing (WF) is to be maintained throughout the remainder of the year and recorded on the student's permanent transcript. - 3.
 A student who elects to withdraw from a fall semester course within the first 15 days of the marking period is to be removed from the class roster.
 No record of this withdrawal shall appear on the student's permanent transcript.
-After this date a record of WP or WF is to be maintained throughout the remainder of the year and recorded on the student's permanent transcript. - 4.
+After this date, a record of WP or WF is to be maintained throughout the remainder of the year and recorded on the student's permanent transcript. - 4.
 A student who elects to withdraw from a spring semester course within the first 15 days of the marking period is to be removed from the class roster.
 No record of this withdrawal shall appear on the student's permanent transcript.
-After this date a record of WP or WF is to be maintained throughout the remainder of the year and recorded on the student's permanent transcript. - 5.
-A student who is withdrawn from a course by an administrator due to a violation of building rules or procedures will receive a withdraw (W) on his or her permanent transcript. - 6.
-Students who withdraw from a course may not audit that same course. - 7.
+After this date, a record of WP or WF is to be maintained throughout the remainder of the year and recorded on the student's permanent transcript. - 5.
+A student who is withdrawn from a course by an administrator due to a violation of building rules or procedures or other extenuating circumstances on a case-by-case basis will receive a withdraw (W) on the permanent transcript. - 6.
 No Credit (NC) will be only used for students entering Nutley High School from another district who have not received credit in a course while in the prior district.